webscopeio/react-s-alert/README.md

 # FORK
  - it is a fork of the fork https://github.com/timmygee/react-s-alert (this adds an opportunity to pass custom alert id in comparison with the original one)
  - original package is https://github.com/juliancwirko/react-s-alert
- - forked here to ensure it won't be deleted.
+ - forked here to ensure it won't be deleted. @alienalien13
-@alienalien13
+ - also added a fix regarding custom alert id.

 # React sAlert component